SymJAX/SymJAX/docs/index.rst

   + :ref:`symjax-nn-losses`: like :py:mod:`lasagne.losses` or :py:mod:`tf.keras.losses`
   + :ref:`symjax-nn-initializers`: like :py:mod:`lasagne.initializers` or :py:mod:`tf.keras.initializers`
   + :ref:`symjax-nn-schedules`: external variable state control (s.a. for learning rate schedules) as in :py:mod:`lasagne.initializers` or :py:mod:`tf.keras.optimizers.schedules` or `optax`_
+  + :red:`symjax-nn-models`: implementation of various known architectures/models like AlexNet, ResNet and their dependencies

 - :ref:`symjax-probabilities` : like :py:mod:`tensorflow-probabilities`